juangallostra/AltitudeEstimation/README.md

 First of all, you will need the [MS5637 Arduino library](https://github.com/BonaDrone/MS5637), originally developed by [Angus Gratton](https://github.com/projectgus), under your `Arduino/libraries` folder.
 Yo can simply open a terminal inside the directory and clone the repository.

-Secondly, you should switch to BonaDrone's `proxy-data` Hackflight's branch.
+Secondly, you should switch to BonaDrone's `proxy-data` [Hackflight's branch](https://github.com/BonaDrone/Hackflight/tree/proxy-data).
 This branch contains the code (under development) to read data from the baro and also proxy all the required values for the altitude estimation through the serial.
+To do so you can add BonaDrone's repo as a new remote and checkout the required branch.

-This program expects the data received through the serial to be in the format:
+If you are working with different software, this program expects the data received through the serial to be in the format:

 `ax, ay, az, gx, gy, gz, pressure, timestamp`